btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 # On host.
 $ sudo unshare --uts sh

+# The following command puts us in a new Bourne shell.
-# Now, inside the container process.
+# So, now we're inside the "container" process.
 $ hostname
 kilgore-trout
 $ hostname doody